ga-curriculum/responsive-design-v2/concepts/README.md

 Responsive design is a technique for designing and developing websites and apps that adapt to different screen sizes and devices.
 It allows us to create apps that feel at home on whatever device the app is viewed on.
 Specifically, the most critical criterion to respond to is the width of the device's screen.

-When we implement responsive design we also consider and accept some of the limitations of different devices.
+When we implement responsive design, we also consider and accept the limitations of different devices.
 Making apps respond to mobile devices may mean exposing fewer features to mobile users.
 Similarly, building features designed for touch input will limit those features to devices with touch input.

 Whether you're aware or not, you encounter examples of responsive design every time you use the internet!
 Common examples include things like: